uadmin/uadmin-docs/_build/html/_sources/api.rst.txt

 * **Static()** - Test static files
 * **Model()** - Test registered models

-See `Part 3: A/B Test Function for Static`_ and `Part 3: A/B Test Value Function for Model`_ for examples.
+See `Part 3: A/B Test Function for Static`_ and `Part 2: A/B Test Function for Model`_ for examples.

-.. _Part 3\: A/B Test Function for Static: https://uadmin-docs.readthedocs.io/en/latest/api/abtest.html#part-3-a-b-test-function-for-static
-.. _Part 3\: A/B Test Value Function for Model: https://uadmin-docs.readthedocs.io/en/latest/api/abtest.html#part-3-a-b-test-value-function-for-model

 **uadmin.Tf**
 ^^^^^^^^^^^^^